dapr/dotnet-sdk/docs/api-tokens.md

 The calls made using the proxy created with the above code will have the request headers with:- "dapr-api-token":"your_token"

 Alternatively, the user can set an environment variable "DAPR_API_TOKEN" with the token value.
-In case, the user has specified the token using code as well as the environment variable is set, the value set via code will be used.
+In case the user has specified the token using code as well as the environment variable is set, the value set via code will be used.